This site is supported by you, the reader. If you make a purchase through one of my links, I may earn a small commission. Learn more here.

 Not only are coni-pans great for marten and fisher trapping, they work excellent on the mink line, especially in baited pocket sets.

-Barker’s Trapline Tools was the originator of the coni-pan that’s used by most trappers today.
+Barker’s Trapline Tools was the originator of the coni-pan (link to Ebay) that’s used by most trappers today.
 There are also wooden pans on the market, which some trappers feel are more natural, but they are a fair bit more expensive, and I’m not sure they’re necessary.
 If you’re looking to maximize your chances of success on the trapline, you may want to give coni-pans a try and see how you like them.